Rajya Sabha session from January 31 to April 6 | Education

 The 259th session of Rajya Sabha will commence on January 31 and end on April 6, a statement from the Rajya Sabha Secretariat said.

+Finance Minister Nirmala Sitharaman will present the Union Budget 2023-24 on February 1.

 ''The President has summoned the Rajya Sabha to meet on Tuesday, the 31st January 2023, at New Delhi.
-Subject to exigencies of business, the Session is scheduled to conclude on Thursday, the 6th April 2023,'' it said.
+Subject to exigencies of business, the Session is scheduled to conclude on Thursday, the 6th April 2023,'' the statement said.

 Parliament's Budget Session will begin from January 31 with President Droupadi Murmu's address to the joint sitting of Lok Sabha and Rajya Sabha.